KCWX: The long road to construction

-In 1986, the Federal Communications Commission added a channel 2 assignment to Fredericksburg, located 67 mi from Austin and 63 mi from San Antonio; the allotment was possible without interfering with channel 2 stations in Nuevo Laredo to the south, Midland to the west, Denton to the north, and Houston to the east.
-The availability of a VHF station that could potentially serve two media markets attracted attention.
+In 1986, the Federal Communications Commission (FCC) added a channel 2 assignment to Fredericksburg, located 67 mi from Austin and 63 mi from San Antonio; the allotment was possible without interfering with channel 2 stations in Nuevo Laredo to the south, Midland to the west, Denton to the north, and Houston to the east.
+With Fredericksburg located almost halfway between two media markets, the availability of a VHF station that could potentially serve both attracted attention from prospective owners.
 In June 1987, the FCC designated twelve applicants for comparative hearing.
 Some of the applicants, notably the Telemundo network, dropped out in the months following the hearing designation order.
 Administrative law judge Edward Luton made his initial decision on who should be granted the channel out of six contenders in June 1989; he selected Stonewall Television, owned by Marquis Whittington and Robert Simmons.
-The FCC's review board, however, overturned this decision in 1993 and gave the nod to Fredericksburg Channel 2, an applicant whose principal stakeholders were former San Antonio Spurs owner Red McCombs and Bob Roth, a former manager and son of the owner of KONO-TV channel 12 in San Antonio in the 1950s and 1960s.
+The FCC's review board overturned this decision in 1993 and gave the nod to Fredericksburg Channel 2, a consortium headed by former San Antonio Spurs owner Red McCombs and Bob Roth, a former manager and son of the owner of KONO-TV (channel 12) in San Antonio in the 1950s and 1960s.

 As appeals continued on the 1993 decision, tragedy struck.
-On October 20, 1995, Roth took two executives from the Hearst Corporation to scout the area and view the proposed transmitter site.
+On October 20, 1995, Roth and two executives from the Hearst Corporation took a trip to scout the area and view the proposed transmitter site.
 The car they were traveling in was involved in a head-on collision south of Stonewall; Roth died at the age of 73.
 No one was wearing seat belts at the time of the accident.

 In 1996, Fredericksburg Channel 2 merged with one of its five competing applicants: Global Information Technologies of Austin, a company owned by Carmen and Saleem Tawil.
 The Tawils had previously built and sold a low-power independent TV station in Austin, K13VC.
 In August 1997, the FCC approved the combined application of Fredericksburg Channel 2 and Global and dismissed the other applicants, one of which, Frontier Broadcasting, challenged the dismissal in federal appeals court; Frontier had its application dismissed over transmitter site issues in 1989.
 With a construction permit in hand, the partnership, taking the name of Corridor Television, began building channel 2 in 1998.
 The call letters KBEJ, a sequential assignment, were given to the construction permit in May 1998.